The weather

 Rainfall forecast for the storm

-The storm hit the Pitiusas Islands hard this Tuesday, especially the island of Ibiza, where it hasn't stopped raining since dawn, accumulating more than 250 l/m² at the official Aemet station in the capital.
+The storm hit the Pitiusas Islands yesterday, Tuesday, especially the island of Ibiza, where more than 250 l/m² accumulated throughout the day at the official Aemet station in the capital.
 This is a new record, as never before on record has so much rain fallen in a single day in the town of Ibiza.
-These historic downpours have caused two serious injuries in Ibiza, flooding, and numerous incidents.
-It also rained heavily in Formentera, with more than 100 l/m², while in the south of Mallorca there were also some less significant downpours in the early hours.
+Historic downpours caused two serious injuries in Ibiza, flooding, and numerous incidents.
+It also rained heavily in Formentera, with more than 110 l/m², while in the south of Mallorca, there were also some less significant downpours in the early hours of the morning.

 Cargando